A Note on the Continuity of Expected Utility Functions: Main Result

 \section{Main Result}

 Our first main result is as follows.

 {\bf Theorem 1}.
 Suppose that $X$ is a Hausdorff topological space, and $\succsim$ is a weak order on $\mathscr{P}_s$.
-Then, there exists a continuous expected utility function $u:X\to \mathbb{R}$ of $\succsim$ if and only if $\succsim$ is independent and sequentially continuous.
-Moreover, such an expected utility function is unique up to a positive affine transformation.
+Then, there exists a continuous NM utility function $u:X\to \mathbb{R}$ of $\succsim$ if and only if $\succsim$ is independent and sequentially continuous.
+Moreover, such an NM utility function is unique up to a positive affine transformation.

 To show this theorem, we need the following lemma.